When is it time to contact your auto insurance or home insurance company to make a claim?

 Certain types of home insurance claims are more likely to trigger an increase in premiums.
 They include:

 - Slip-and-fall claims

-The vast majority of consumer insurance claims are recorded in one or both of two databases: CLUE and A-PLUS.
+The vast majority of consumer insurance claims are recorded in one or both of 2 databases: CLUE and A-PLUS.

-The larger and better-known database -- CLUE, which stands for Claim Loss Underwriting Exchange -- is operated by the Georgia-based ChoicePoint.
+The larger and better-known database, CLUE, which stands for Comprehensive Loss Underwriting Exchange, is operated by the Ohio-based LexisNexis.

-A-PLUS, which stands for Automated Property Loss Underwriting System, is the other database.
-It is run by New Jersey-based Insurance Services Offices, Inc.
+A-PLUS, which stands for Automobile-Property Loss Underwriting Service, is the other database.
+It is run by New Jersey-based Insurance Services Offices Inc. (ISO).

-"More than 98 percent of insurers writing automobile and homeowners coverage provide loss data to the CLUE databases," says Fiona McCaul, corporate communications manager of ChoicePoint.
+"More than 98% of insurers writing automobile and homeowners coverage provide loss data to the CLUE databases," says Fiona McCaul, a LexisNexis spokeswoman.

 CLUE reports include "policy information such as name, address and policy number, and claim information such as date of loss, type of loss and amounts paid," McCaul says.